 Full instructions for getting started are below, or you can start right here by filling out a call-back form.

 1. Complete a 10-15 minute phone screening by calling 303-869-1888, or go to the Mother's Milk Bank website to fill out their form, and they'll call you.

 2. Complete and return an informational packet.

-3. Have a blood test done (at Dar a Luz, at the expense of the milk bank).
-Blood draws will be offered weekly on Wednesday mornings from 9-11 or by appointment.
+3. Have a blood test done (there's no charge for this service at Dar a Luz).
+Blood draws are offered weekly on Wednesday mornings from 10-noon or by appointment.

-4. Drop your milk off at Dar a Luz, or you can make individual arrangements to get your milk to the milk bank.
+4. Drop your milk off at Dar a Luz, or you can make individual arrangements to get your milk to the Mother's Milk Bank.

 If you have any questions about the process, contact Whitney by phone or email (see the bottom of this page for her info).

-THANK YOU for making our Milk Donor Drive such a success!
+THANK YOU for making our Milk Donor program such a success!